 The amendments address issues that have arisen in applying the investment entities exception under IFRS 10.
 The amendments to IFRS 10 clarify that the exemption (in IFRS 10.4) from presenting consolidated financial statements applies to a parent entity that is a subsidiary of an investment entity, when the investment entity measures all of its subsidiaries at fair value.
-Furthermore, the amendments to IFRS 10 clarify that only a subsidiary of an investment entity itself and that provides support services to the investment entity is consolidated.
+Furthermore, the amendments to IFRS 10 clarify that only a subsidiary of an investment entity that is not an investment entity itself and that provides support services to the investment entity is consolidated.
 All other subsidiaries of an investment entity are measured at fair value.